We are pleased to announce that Margaret Gibson, Poet Laureate of Connecticut, will judge this year’s contest.

 Reading fees are $20 for each submission of up to three poems.
 Reports in 1-3 months.
 Two submissions of up to three poems are allowed but require two separate reading fees.
 Please do not send more than three poems in each submission as we will only read the first three.
 Previously published works and works forthcoming elsewhere cannot be considered.
 Simultaneous submissions are allowed, but the entry fee is non-refundable should the submitted work be accepted elsewhere.
 Please notify us of your work’s acceptance promptly.
 We appreciate it.
 Poets wishing to withdraw poems under consideration by Crosswinds must do so within 30 days following the submission deadline.

 - Name as you want it to appear in the journal.

 - Titles for each poem

-Winners will receive their awards from Crosswinds in the form of a check sent to their postal mailing address no later than March 10th of each year following the contest deadline.
-Contest winners and the fifteen honorable mentions agree to allow Crosswinds to publish their names on this website, in other forms of advertising, and in Poets and Writers Magazine.
+Winners will receive their awards from Crosswinds in the form of a check sent to their postal mailing address no later than 60 days following the submission deadline.
+Contest winners and finalists agree to allow Crosswinds to publish their names on this website, and other platforms of announcement.

 We receive a large number of poems and carefully review all submissions.
 We do our best to respond within six weeks following the submission deadline.
 Three winners and seven additional finalists will be announced no later than 10 weeks following the deadline.

 Payment is two contributor copies for the winners and finalists and one contributor copy for the remaining authors.